souktha/souktha.github.io/software/freertos-port/index.rst

 If you look at FreeRTOS code you will find a lot of things all over the place to the point of not knowing of what to do with it.
 It happened to me.
 First I began examining its example of port for some platforms here and there to get some picture primarily the ports of the ARM based platforms.
-I builded some *Demo* examples on how they are built and what components they used for those ports.
+I built some *Demo* examples on how they are built and what components they used for those ports.
 Since I used *GCC* toolchain that I already have installed from Xilinx SDK, I focused on the demo that used this toolchain.